 - Institutional strengthening: The exploratory campaigns' operational activities will allow the Executing Agencies' collaborators to improve their knowledge about the scientific way of working with the data collected during the different tasks. - Improvement in the production chain: Refilling refrigeration equipment will improve the cold production chain and compliance with international phytosanitary standards, boosting activity toward opening new markets. - Participation of vulnerable groups: The Program will open participation to vulnerable groups such as women, the indigenous population, Afro-descendants, and youth in activities related to implementing individual Plans and business plans for groups.
-With the implementation of these plans, new economic opportunities can be generated that will support the socio-economic conditions of these groups and resilience to climate change.

-Strengthening the dynamics of associativity: Implementing the Business Plans will allow the generation of added value to fishing products and the search for new market niches.
+Fisheries groups could implement these plans and support the socioeconomic conditions of these groups and their resilience to climate change. - Strengthening the dynamics of associativity: Implementing the Business Plans will allow the generation of added value to fishing products and the search for new market niches.
 This dynamic will enable the establishment of social participation processes where associativity will be the basis of the common good, strengthening and creating new organizations that will help promote the development of the fishing sector.